-PSI Page # 1.
+PSI Page #123456.
 Offense caused substantial monetary loss.
-2. Offense caused substantial physical or psychological injury to the victim.
-3. Offense characterized by extreme cruelty or depravity.
-4. Offense involved two or more victims.
-5. Offense involved activity which continued over a significant period of time.
-6. Repeat offender has demonstrated previous willful inability to comply in less restrictive setting.
-2. 3.
-4. 5.
-6. Offender's validated mental health, psychological, psychosexual, or psychiatric evaluation indicates current treatment needs cannot be met in a community-based setting.
-8. Offender has demonstrated willful failure to attend or to participate in appropriate educational, vocational, or treatment programs.
-9. Offender has demonstrated willful failure to obtain and/or maintain verifiable lawful employment.
-9. 10.
-11. Offender has demonstrated regular association with individuals engaged in criminal or unlawful behavior.
-Offender has demonstrated continued exploitive, aggressive or harmful behavior toward others.
-12. Other (Specify) Mitigating (Circumstances 1.
+Offense caused substantial physical or psychological injury to the victim.
+Offense characterized by extreme cruelty or depravity.
+Offense involved two or more victims.
+Offense involved activity that continued over a significant period of time.
+Other (Specify)

+Mitigating (Circumstances

+123456.
 Offender has engaged in the voluntary screening process in the county jail (LSI:SV, TCUD & MHS).
-2. Offender has paid restitution and/or made good faith effort to begin repayment of restitution to the victim.
-3. Offender has demonstrated compliance with all pre-trial conditions.
-2. 3.
-4. Offender is engaged in community-based supervision and/or treatment services consistent with a validated risk and needs assessment.
-5. Offender's current living environment is stable and supportive of offense-specific interventions which do not enable continued criminal or unlawful conduct.
-6. Offender is engaged in positive, supportive, pro-social relationships.
-6. 7.
-8. 9.
-Offender is engaged in positive, supportive, pro-social community activities.
-8. Offender has implemented positive educational or employment plans.
-9. Repeat offender has demonstrated ability to remain crime-free, with a gap of 2+ years since termination of previous probation, parole, or completion of sentence of incarceration in jail or prison.
-10. Other (Specify) D- or of fail Condit Da Cu ys of Jail Creditidelines Placement Recommendation Gu A D &P Recommendations ason for Departure Ke ason to Departure OFFENDER R NAME: SCORER N AME: DATE SCO RED:
+Offender has paid restitution and/or made good faith effort to begin repayment of restitution to the victim.
+Offender has demonstrated compliance with all pre-trial conditions.
+Offender is engaged in community-based supervision and/or treatment services consistent with a validated risk and needs assessment.
+Offender's current living environment is stable and supportive of offense-specific interventions that do not enable continued criminal or unlawful conduct.
+Other (Specify)

+Da ys of Jail Credit

+Gu idelines Placement Recommendation

+AP &P Recommendations

+Re ason for Departure

+OFFENDER NAME:

+SCORER N AME:

+DATE SCOR RED: